Mikaela-G/Reddit_Toxicounter/README.md

 # Reddit_Toxicounter Progress Timeline
 ### 10/30/18
 In the pursuit of scraping cleaner data from the get-go, we might want to leave out non-text posts.
-The following link describes how to implement this in the scraping code. https://www.reddit.com/r/redditdev/comments/9064t0/praw_how_can_i_return_what_type_of_post_a/
+The following link describes how to implement this in **reddit_scrape.py**. https://www.reddit.com/r/redditdev/comments/9064t0/praw_how_can_i_return_what_type_of_post_a/

 What we did this meeting: